 What if I lose my library card?

 A replacement card will cost $3.00.
+A replacement ACORN CARD will cost 25¢.
 Report your lost or stolen library card to the library as soon as possible to prevent others from charging materials to your account.
 You are responsible for all items charged to your card until its loss is reported.
-Please treat you card with the same care you would a credit card.
+Please treat your card with the same care you would a credit card.

 How long may I keep library materials?